 Wills Ton Minh Nguyen, The University of Adelaide

-Summer School participants can study one or two of the nine intensive honours/masters level subjects offered.
+Summer School participants can study one or two of the eight intensive honours/masters level subjects offered.
 Each subject consists of 28 contact hours (combination of lectures, tutorials/labs etc.)

 Students can choose to take one subject for credit towards their degree with the permission of their home university.